The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Setting the stage

 In the right panel of Figure \ref{fig:agn_machw}, we plot contours of $\machw$ in the $q-H/R$ plane (Eq. \ref{eq:machw_qHR}), and shade the same `Bondi-like' (orange) and 'gap-opening' (blue) regions as in the left panel.
 The vertical axis in this panel is alternatively labeled in terms of $\msmbh$, given $M=60\,M_\odot$.
 We have labeled $\machw=0.5,\,1$ and $2$ isocontours, which correspond to the hydrodynamic simulations that we present in Section \ref{sec:results}.
 The gap opening criterion is satisfied only for particularly thin accretion disks with particularly high mass ratios.
 This point deserves emphasis, as there are conflicting claims in the literature regarding gap formation in AGN disks.
-In \cite{baruteau_2011}, gap formation happens primarily because they use an unrealistically small value of $\alpha=8\times10^{-4}$ \citep[$\alpha\approx0.01-0.3$ is more realistic for AGN disks, e.g.][]{king_2007}, and gap opening is clearly sensitive to this parameter as can be seen in Fig. \ref{fig:agn_machw}.
+In \cite{baruteau_2011}, gap formation happens primarily because of their choice of $\alpha=8\times10^{-4}$ \citep[$\alpha\approx0.01-0.3$ is more realistic for AGN disks, e.g.][]{king_2007}, and gap opening is clearly sensitive to this parameter as can be seen in Fig. \ref{fig:agn_machw}.
 In \cite{bartos_2017}, they also invoke gap opening, but use a disk model that is thinner than both S-G and S-S models, causing $\machw$ to be larger.
 In \cite{stone_2017}, they also find that gaps are unlikely to open anywhere in the disk, and they use the AGN disk model from \cite{murray_2005}.
 This model is comparable to the S-G model because they also construct profiles that are marginally Toomre stable in the outer regions.
-All embedded BBHs that form in situ will, by definition, be born in these outer regions, and many dynamically captured embedded BBHs will be captured at larger radii, so we favor disk models that account for this region.
-Still, it is clear that different disk models can yield different results, and more work needs to be done so the community can come to consensus on which disk model is most favorable.
+Still, how significantly gap-opening affects the orbital evolution of embedded binaries remains unclear.
+For instance, in \cite{li_2021}, they find that the gap depth weakly affects the evolution of the semi-major axis, particularly at larger $H/R$.
+This is because the binary evolution is mainly dictated by gas within the Hill sphere(s), which can be readily replenished even when a gap is opened.